A fast algorithm for maximal propensity score matching: Complexity of nearest neighbor matching

 If the right guess is not void and branching then it reproduces itself as a static guess for the next step and puts its left child (if any) as a branching guess for the next step.

 Thus we have two to four guesses prepared for the next step and can proceed to it.

-As we see, for each treated object, we need $O(\log N)$ operations to travel down the tree and select the nearest control neighbor, and then we need $O(1)$ operations to remove the corresponding void vertices.
+As we see, for each treated subject, we need $O(\log N)$ operations to travel down the tree and select the nearest control neighbor, and then we need $O(1)$ operations to remove the corresponding void nodes.
 Thus the total complexity is $O(N\log N)$.